Skip to Main Content

 Introduction to Geology Recommendations

-This page has been developed specifically for GEO 1010: Introduction to Geology.
+This page has been developed specifically for the Geology Field Trip assignment (usually used for GEO 1010).
 It includes recommended resources, examples, and video tutorials specifically for Geology.
 These resources may support students with the class's Geology Field Trip signature assignment.

 Getting Started